MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install-enable-tls-13.md

 ## Before you start

-- Orchestrator should be running version 2022, or 2025.
+- Orchestrator should be running version 2022 or 2025.
 - Security fixes should be up-to-date on the Orchestrator.
 - System Center updates should be up-to-date.
 - SQL Server 2012 Native client 11.0 or later should be installed on the Orchestrator management server.
 To download and install Microsoft SQL Server 2012 Native Client 11.0, see [this Microsoft Download Center webpage](https://www.microsoft.com/download/details.aspx?id=50402&751be11f-ede8-5a0c-058c-2ee190a24fa6=True).
 - Orchestrator should be running .NET version 4.6.
 Follow [these instructions](/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed) to determine which version of .NET is installed.
 - To work with TLS 1.3, System Center components generate SHA1 or SHA2 self-signed certificates.
-If SSL certificates from a certificate authority (CA) certificates are used, they should use SHA1 or SHA2.
+If SSL certificates from a certificate authority (CA) are used, they should use SHA1 or SHA2.
 - Install the SQL server version that supports TLS 1.3.
 SQL Server 2022 or later supports TLS 1.3.

 ## Install a SQL Server update for TLS 1.3 support

-1. [Download and install](/sql/relational-databases/security/networking/connect-with-tls-1-3?view=sql-server-ver16) the update for your SQL Server version.
+[Download and install](/sql/relational-databases/security/networking/connect-with-tls-1-3?view=sql-server-ver16) the update for your SQL Server version.

+>[!Note]
-    - You don't need this update if you're running SQL Server 2012 or later.
+>- You don't need this update if you're running SQL Server 2012 or later.
-    - SQL Server 2019 (15.x) and earlier versions doesn't support TLS 1.3.
+>- SQL Server 2019 (15.x) and earlier versions doesn't support TLS 1.3.

 ## Configure and use TLS 1.3

 1. Configure Orchestrator to use TLS 1.3

     a.
 Start the registry editor on the Orchestrator.
-To do this, right-click **Start**, type **regedit** in the Run box, and then select **OK**.
+To do this, right-click **Start**, enter **regedit** in the Run box, and then select **OK**.

     b.Locate the following registry subkey: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\.NETFramework\v4.0.30319`.